martinratinaud/work-with-me/readme.md

 Sometimes from where my kids have activities to share this with them

-I use `Inbox` for emails as it allows very simply to use GTD methodology
+I use `Gmail` for emails as it allows very simply to use GTD methodology

 I use there https://there.pm to locate my coworkers